cfgnunes/wxmp3val/README.md

 ### Install from binaries

-Please access the following link to download binary files: https://sourceforge.net/projects/wxmp3val/
+Link to download the binary files: https://sourceforge.net/projects/wxmp3val/

 This program has been tested on the following platforms:
 * Windows XP, Vista, 7, 8, 8.1